 If the compressor running speed is not achieved during the start-up sequence, the fault condition occurs.
-The electronic module will attempt to restart in approximately 1 minute.
 This fault condition is typically not a compressor problem, but rather, a voltage spike/drop, or an over-Amp situation during the start-up sequence.
 Two easy trouble shooting techniques can be used to identify the actual cause of the Fault.